GenesysCloudBlueprints/ionic-mobile-open-messaging-blueprint/blueprint/index.md

    * PutObject - Adds an object to the S3 bucket
    * Scan, Query, GetItem, and PutItem - For the Amazon DynamoDB tables that you created previously
 4. Package and deploy the Lambda function:
-    1. To install the function, navigate to your local repository for this blueprint solution.
-In the ./lambda-backend folder, run `npm install`.
+    1. To install the function, in the ./lambda-backend folder, run `npm install`.
     2. To package the function, create a zip file of the node_module folder and the index.js file.
     3. To deploy the function, use the AWS console to upload the zip file to the Lambda function.
 5. Deploy the Lambda function.